vanzll/vanzll.github.io/_pages/about.md

 - **A Single-UAV Atmospheric Pollutant Source Tracing Method Based on Gradient Ascent and Physical Kinematics** (Public)

    Inventor: **<u>Zhenglin Wan</u>**, Jun Song, Yibo Xu, Maohao Ran, Yike Guo
-- **A Large Language Model Learning Method Based on Agent-Based Collaborative Reasoning and Action** (submitted)
-- **An Atmospheric Pollutant Source Tracing Algorithm Based on Improved Swarm Optimization and Path Planning** (submitted)

 ## White Paper
 As these works are presented in China, these names are directly translated from Chinese.